mitji/TE-client/README.md

 User profile:
 - Save training as a pdf

-- Add colors to type of training, so it can be easy to understand the load and organisation of a training session

-- Add *articles page* where the user can read articles
+- Add *articles page* where the user can read articles of his/her interest

 - Visit other users profiles to see all their public exercises

+- Add comments to public exercises

-- Add style options to exercise description
+- Add text style options to exercise description

 - Add admin page to see progress of trainings